God's Abounding Love? What Does That Mean? The Hebrew Word for Love, Hesed

 Book on Amazon

-If you want to learn more deeply and fully about what Jesus taught, then you would enjoy He Called: 56 Daily Studies and Reflections with the Words of Christ.
+If you want to learn more deeply and fully about what Jesus taught, then you would enjoy Words of Jesus - Bible Study on Christ's Teachings

 The author also interacts with her readers on Facebook at http://www.facebook.com/GospelLifeBooks